 An effective boundary is an invisible fence with a gate that you erect around yourself.
-It keeps the bad stuff out and lets the good stuff in.
+It keeps the bad stuff out, and lets the good stuff in.
 It’s a wall of protection around your personal security, self-respect and your identity as a person.
 Good boundaries decide who you let in your life, how often, how far and what you will and won’t tolerate regarding how others treat you.
 Healthy boundaries are characterized by personal autonomy, self-respect, personal safety, emotional security, well-being and respecting the boundaries of others.

 Boundaries determine when to say yes or when to say no to what’s being asked of you.
 When consistently maintained, they help you say yes or no with authority and conviction.
 Boundaries are what stop other people from taking advantage of you.
-Most importantly, good boundaries all but ensure that you attract people who won’t try to take advantage of and harm you in the first place.
+Most importantly, good boundaries ensure that you attract people who won’t try to take advantage of and harm you in the first place.
 In other words, people who also have healthy boundaries.